Key concepts & syntax

 s2night2 subj2/night2.edf subj2/night2.xml

-In this example, the IDs (s1night1
+In this example, the IDs (s1night1, etc) come from the EDF headers

-about dulplicate IDs.
-That is, every row of a sample-list should
+print a warning message about duplicates.
+That is, every row of a

-option: e.g. to match
+.annot, .xml etc), add the -ext option: e.g. to match on .dat

 files:

-comma-delimited list of multiple extensions.
+specify a comma-delimited list of multiple extensions with -ext.

 file1.edf file1-nsrr.xml